BBC pay out 185,000 pounds over false abuse claim

 "I am delighted to have reached a quick and early settlement with the BBC," McAlpine said in a statement.

-"I have been conscious that any settlement will be paid by the license fee payers, and have taken that into account in reaching agreement with the BBC."
+"I have been conscious that any settlement will be paid by the licence fee payers, and have taken that into account in reaching agreement with the BBC."

 His lawyer warned others who had sullied his client's reputation to get in touch before they too faced litigation, a threat which could ensnare hundreds of Twitter users and bloggers who wrongly named McAlpine.

-"We will now be continuing to seek settlements from other organizations that have published defamatory remarks and individuals who have used Twitter to defame me," McAlpine said.
+"We will now be continuing to seek settlements from other organisations that have published defamatory remarks and individuals who have used Twitter to defame me," McAlpine said.

 TWITTER USERS IN THE FRAME